To protect you and your wealth from fraud, please pay attention to these few simple precautions.

 - Update your latest and valid personal details with the bank, such as mobile phone number to ensure correct correspondence for charge confirmation when suspicious transactions appear.

-- If you have lost your HKID or Passport, kindly approach Police and Immigration to report lost and contact us to report the case immediately
+- If you have lost your HKID or Passport, kindly approach Police and Immigration to report loss and contact us to report the case immediately.

 - If you suspect that your statement or account details have been stolen or compromised, please contact us immediately to report the case.